 Each jurisdiction has separate plans, control of zoning, and land use development.
-Some communities have recently become active by buying parcels, assembling property for redevelopment, soliciting developers - examples include Loveland with the Chestnut Street development and Deer Park with Blue Ash Road Corridor.
+Some communities have recently become active by buying parcels, assembling property for redevelopment, soliciting developers - one such example includes the community of Loveland and its acquisition of 501 Loveland Madeira Road.
 We anticipate that this assemblage will increase.

-Housing Plans for five communities (Addyston, Cheviot, Deer Park, Norwood and Silverton) have just bene completed and include an analysis of city/village/township owned properties.
-Three more plans are scheduled for 2022.
-Some communities have developed partnerships with the Land Bank works to control additional parcels such as the single-family home acquired in Green Township for redevelopment.
+Housing Plans for five communities (Addyston, Cheviot, Deer Park, Norwood and Silverton) have just been completed and include an analysis of city/village/township owned properties.
+Three more plans are scheduled for 2023.
+Additionally, some communities have worked with the Hamilton County Landbank, a managed entity of The Port, to stabilize and preserve historical landmarks throughout Hamilton County for redevelopment and reuse.
+The County and Landbank have also worked to control vacant parcels such as those acquired by Lincoln Heights for new affordable single-family housing.

-The County will continue to build partnerships and lead efforts to maximize all public funds with creative financial leverage including American Rescue Plan and Emergency Rental Assistance Program Funds.
+The County will continue to build partnerships and lead efforts to maximize all public funds with creative financial leverage including HOME American Rescue Plan funds.